TSummersLab/SMART_matlab/README.md

 ## Acknowledgements

+The package was primarily developed by: [Kaveh Fathian](https://github.com/kavehfathian) and [Sleiman Safaoui](https://github.com/The-SS) at the University of Texas at Dallas.

+We would like to thank Giampiero Campa and Danvir Sethi at Mathworks for providing us with the MATLAB Sphero Connectivity Package for development.

 ## Appendix

 ### Changes for Mac
-Most of the package is compatible with Matlab for MacOS.
+Most of the package is compatible with MATLAB for MacOS.
 The only exception is within the MATLAB Support Packages for USB Webcams.
 While the Windows version of the toolbox enables the user to modify camera parameters extensively, including the resolution, exposure, contrast, and other parameters, the MacOS/OS X version is more limited.
 Using the Logitech C920 webcam, users cannot change any of these parameters.
 To use the package on a computer running MacOS/OS X make the following changes:
 * Download an application to control camera parameters
   * For the Logitech C920, you may choose to download the Logitech Gaming Software from the [Logitech website](http://support.logitech.com/en_us/product/hd-pro-webcam-c920/downloads#macPnlBar).
 * Use the application to modify camera parameters to make the image darker